tristanseifert/meta-sativa-base/README.md

-# Programmable load base layer
+# Sativa distribution layer
-The lowest level Yocto layer for the programmable load system image.

-This provides stuff like device trees, hardware definitions, and bootloaders, as well as machine definitions.
+A Yocto layer to provide a basic Linux distribution for embedded platforms.
+It contains some common platform support stuff here.

 ## Dependencies
-Other layers required to build the programmable load are:
+Other layers required to build the system are:

 - meta-openembedded: specifically, meta-oe and meta-filesystems
 - meta-openamp